Gan3v/PEGPX/README.md

     Special thanks to Discord API for making webhooks so powerful and easy to use.

 Created by b4for3 | Made with ❤️

-### Key Adjustments:
-- The project is now referred to as `PEGPX.py`, indicating that it's a single file project.
-- The instructions are simplified to reflect that the code is in one file, and no extra files or folders are involved.

-### If you need further customization or anything else, just let me know!